snok/install-poetry/README.md

    $VENV is set by us, and will point to the OS-specific in-project default path (`.venv/bin/activate` on UNIX and `.venv/scripts/activate` on Windows).

-A complete example might look like this:
+For context, a full os-matrix using `windows-latest` could be set up like this:

 ```yaml
 name: test